Oswald Avery: Early life and education

-Avery was born in Halifax, Nova Scotia in 1877 to Francis Joseph Avery, a Baptist minister, and his wife Elizabeth Crowdy.
-The couple had immigrated from Britain in 1873.
+Oswald Avery was born in Halifax, Nova Scotia, in 1877 to Francis Joseph Avery, a Baptist minister, and his wife Elizabeth Crowdy.
+The couple had emigrated from Britain in 1873.
 Oswald Avery was born and grew up in a small wooden row house on Moran Street in the North End of Halifax, now a designated heritage building.
 When Avery was 10, his family moved to the Lower East Side of New York City.
-Avery earned his undergraduate degree at Colgate University and was a member of the Class of 1900.
-Avery studied music at first and then switched to medicine at college, earning his medical degree and beginning a practice in 1904.
+Oswald Avery began participating in church activities at a young age.
+He and his older brother Ernest learned how to play the cornet from a German musician who played at church.
+Soon, both were playing at church themselves.
+The brothers played on the steps of Mariners' Temple to attract worshippers.
+Both earned a scholarship to the National Conservatory of Music.
+Ernest became sick and did not continue, but Oswald pushed onward.
+He became talented enough to play with the National Academy of Music in Antonin Dvorak's Symphony No. 5, From the New World, under direction of Walter Damrosch.